-Deaths involving coronavirus (COVID-19) decreased only in Wales (1 fewer death) compared with Week 23, while deaths involving COVID-19 increased in the North West, Yorkshire and The Humber, East Midlands, West Midlands and the South East (with no change in the remaining regions).
-The largest increase was reported in the North West (7 more deaths).
+The numbers of deaths involving coronavirus (COVID-19) were similar to those in Week 24, in most English regions and in Wales.
+The largest increase was reported in the North West (12 more deaths).
 More detailed geographical analysis can be found in our Monthly mortality analysis release.

-Table 1: The number of deaths registered was below the five-year average in Wales and three of the English regions

-Number of deaths in Wales and regions in England, registered week ending 18 June 2021
+Table 1: The number of deaths registered was below the five-year average in all English regions and in Wales Number of deaths in Wales and regions in England, registered week ending 25 June 2021